hbarogh/DatabaseManager/README.md

 # Store Database Management System, Project Phase 3
 This is a web application built using Flask, MYSQL, HTML, and CSS that allows users to manage the store database.
 Users can add, update, delete, and view specific items based on various criteria.
+This web application is currently only being used and run locally.

 ---